Proven-Paradox/shaper-system/Handbook.md

 #### Awareness
 Attributes: Mind, Soul
 Seeing, Hearing, Smelling, Tasting.
 This skill is for tasks about noticing things which would rather remain hidden.
-This can include people, traps, hidden doors, and other such hidden perils.
+This can include people, traps, hidden doors, and other such perils.

 #### Composure
 Attributes: Toughness, Soul